Top ten things I’ve learned from cancer

 4. I’m grateful for “little” miracles

 I have sensed so many little ways God has worked through all this.
 The cancer was caught as early as possible and is one of the most successfully treated kinds of cancer.
 God cleared my summer speaking schedule.
-The high-tech, laser-guided, computer-programmed radiation machine is just four minutes from our house.
+The high-tech, laser-guided, computer-programmed radiation machine (IMRT) is just four minutes from our house.
 In the summer, there are no issues with snow and ice in the early morning.
 The staff at Progressive Cancer Care were caring, compassionate and had a great sense of humor.
 And, I have a home office just four seconds from the bathroom.
 So, for all of these blessings, I’m extremely thankful!

 3. God doesn’t answer everyone’s prayers